-URBAN AGRICULTURE
+URBAN AGRICULTURE (USE)

 USES and ACCESSORY STRUCTURES associated with the growing of produce, the raising of chickens, bees, aquaculture, vermiculture and other food production activities on parcels 2 acres or less intended for personal consumption or local markets.
+ACCESSORY STRUCTURES may include greenhouses, chicken coops, storage, etc. URBAN AGRICULTURE uses may be combined on a lot with other permitted uses.
+See Sec 405.21.M.